krasimirvasilev1/nbu-masters/README.md

 Replace CLOUD_URL with your IPv4 addresss!qw
 You should provide the local IP of the host where Lambda lives !

-You can check your IP address by executing : ip a - Linux ipconfig | findstr /R /C:"IPv4 Address" - Windows

 ```bash
 CLOUD_URL=http://{IP}:9000/2015-03-31/functions/function/invocations
 ```

+`You can check your IP address by executing :
+ Linux - ip a
+ Windows - ipconfig | findstr /R /C:"IPv4 Address"`

 7. Add the `rasp_check.sh` file to `/var/lib/motion` by executing the following command from the root directory of the repository.